 Since filing a warranty claim may not be the most cost-effective way to repair mattress sagging, owners are encouraged to first try one or more of the following measures:

 A mattress topper is an individual layer of cushioning that is placed on top of a mattress to adjust the firmness.
 Thicker toppers may also fill in sag gaps and create a more even sleep surface.
-Toppers usually measure anywhere from 2″ to 5″ thick; thicker models cover sagging more effectively than thinner ones.
-Common topper materials include memory foam, convoluted polyfoam, latex, wool, and down/feathers.
-Some toppers also provide extra cooling for hot sleepers.
+Toppers usually measure anywhere from 2 to 5 inches thick; thicker models cover sagging more effectively than thinner ones.

 Pillows placed over gap spots can correct the uneven surface to an extent.
 This is especially true for pillows with good shape retention, such as memory foam and latex models.
 Many sleepers also enjoy sleeping with bolster pillows beneath their back, hips, and legs.
 However, this does not fix the sagging and may not be as effective as the other measures listed above.